keithledgerwood/WICLab-guide/01-introduction.md

-## Under Construction

-Hey there... we have some exciting enhancements and automated tasks planned for this lab.

-However, there are still some steps that, have not been automated, and need to be done manually.

- So, after you've signed into your demo org, but before you've added your first employee, please please open the following in a new tab: [WIC Acceleration Lab](<https://drive.google.com/drive/folders/105BjtBmVze3ruoFBdtSuPdW9-bDR8qqV?usp=drive_link target="_blank"> "Manual Chores")

-THANK YOU!
-THANK YOU!
-THANK YOU!

-The above section will self-destruct in 5, 4, 3 ... days.

 ## Welcome

-Step into the Future of Workforce Identity Management with Okta!  (version 0.10.06.7)
+Step into the Future of Workforce Identity Management with Okta!  (version 0.10.06.8)

 Imagine being entrusted with your organization’s Workforce Identity Management.
 Your mission, should you choose to accept it: